Thomas Smallwood: Biography

 Smallwood fled on foot to Baltimore, where Gibbs helped arrange his return to Toronto.
 He arrived in Toronto, Canada on December 23, 1843.
 Smallwood lived the rest of his life in Toronto, where he operated a saw mill and became a prominent member of the city's black leadership.
 He also expressed opposition to the Refugee Home Society which was created by Henry Bibb because he believed that Blacks should be independent and not take any funds from whites, as well as opposition to the enforcement of segregation.

 Family

-Approximately a year after Smallwood was freed, he married Elizabeth Smallwood and they had four children together.
+After Smallwood was freed, he married a free Black woman Elizabeth Anderson and they had five children together.
+While their marriage was officially recorded in court records in 1836, Smallwood in his memoir dates their union to a decade earlier, in 1826.
+By Smallwood's own account Elizabeth actively and continually assist him in organizing escapes.
+He wrote she was able to find a generous benefactor to aid those fleeing North and praised her presence of mind and ingenuity to remove obstacles.

 Career and life in Toronto

 From 1846 to his death in 1883, Thomas Smallwood worked many jobs which were captured through the home and city directories in Toronto, Ontario.
 During this period, he worked in the saw business as a saw sharpener, setter, filer, and dresser.
 These jobs began on York Street, carried into Queen Street West, and ended on 18 Elizabeth Street.
-From 1874-78, Smallwood also took on a second job as a bricklayer.
+From 1874 to 1878, Smallwood also took on a second job as a bricklayer.
 Similarly, his son William Smallwood (1861-1927), took on the role as bricklayer in the year of 1874, alongside his father on Chestnut Street.